ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Type of GQ (for noise functions ONLY)
     -
   * - Dependent
-    - This columns through the end are to be included for each dependent on the tax filing
+    - This columns through the end are to be included for each dependent on the tax filing, up to 4 dependents
   * - First name
     -
   * - Middle initial